 Whole body youth and health, as well as a young mind full of energy and creativity, are possible thanks to enzymes.
 Without them, life simply could not exist.

-The key to youth and health
+Enzymes are the key to youth and health

-You must know one key in order to be young and healthy: it doesn’t really matter how much you eat, but rather, what your body absorbs!
+You must know one key in order to be young and healthy: it doesn’t really matter how much you eat, but rather, what your body bsorbs!
 You could eat a wonderful diet, but if you don’t absorb things well, the food you eat won’t do much good for you.
 If you want to prolong your youth and health as long as possible, you’ll need to befriend enzymes.
 If you have a strong enzymatic system, you have already won the blessings of these wonderful substances.

 Enzymes possess a few powerful abilities, such as: